On first order amenability: Amenability implies -compactness: the case of definable measures

-The notion of hyperimaginary is well-established in (usual, classical) model theory \cite{LaPi}.
+The notion of hyperimaginaries is well-established in (usual, classical) model theory \cite{LaPi}.
 A {\em hyperimaginary} is by definition $\bar a/E$, where $\bar a$ is a possibly infinite (but small compared with the saturation) tuple and $E$ a type-definable over $\emptyset$ equivalence relation on tuples of the relevant size.
-It is known that up to interdefinability we may restrict to tuples of length at most $\omega$, which we henceforth do.
+Up to interdefinability we may restrict to tuples of length at most $\omega$ (see \cite[Remark 3.1.8]{Wag}).
 When the length of ${\bar a}$ is finite, we call ${\bar a}/E$ a {\em finitary hyperimaginary}.
-The following is routine, but we sketch the proof.